avijit5442/Evaluation/README.md

-npm run start to start the services
+"npm install" -> "npm run start" to start the services